-Upon completion of the Add/Drop period, students may request to withdraw from a course.
+After completion of the Add/Drop period, students may request to withdraw from a course.
 The Course Withdrawal form is available on the Registration page of MySLC.
 The deadline to withdraw from a course is the end of the seventh week of the semester.
 Students may request to withdraw from a course for a maximum of two semesters over the course of their undergraduate years.
+First-year students are not permitted to withdraw from a course.
 Course withdrawal may change a student's enrollment status to part time.
 Please see "Part-Time Enrollment" for further information regarding the conditions pertaining to part-time status.

-First-Year Studies Programs
+First-Year Studies Program

-Assignments to First-Year Studies courses are made by the Office of the Dean of Studies during the summer on the basis of the First-Year Studies submission form and the student's college application.
+Assignments to First-Year Studies courses are made by the Office of the Dean of Studies during the summer on the basis of the First-Year Studies selections and the student's college application.